akenza-io/grafana-connector-v3/README.md

-# Akenza Core Grafana Connector
+# Akenza Grafana Connector

-This plugin enables the use of Akenza Core Device Data to be visualized in Grafana.
+This plugin enables the use of Akenza Device Data to be visualized in Grafana.

 ## What is Grafana Data Source Plugin?

 Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
 There’s a good chance you can already visualize metrics from the systems you have set up.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
 Grafana Data Source Plugins enables integrating such solutions with Grafana.

 ## Getting started

 1. Install dependencies
 ```BASH
 yarn install